Flight Delay Compensation in the UK

 No Win, No Fee

-UK flight delay is based on the time you arrive at your final destination.
-This is important because even if your flight takes off late, the airline may still be able to make up time in the air.
+When claiming airline compensation for a flight delay in the UK, it's crucial to understand that compensation eligibility is based on the time you arrive at your final destination.
+Even if your flight takes off late, the airline might still make up time during the flight.

 How long can a flight be delayed without compensation?
 Three full hours.